-To send files for translation to MemoQ, you first have to login to your wpml.org account, and download and install the following plugins on your website:
+To send content for translation to MemoQ, install the following plugins on your website:

-- WPML String Translation: this plugin will enable you to translate interface strings.
+- WPML String Translation – this plugin will allow you to translate interface strings

 You can request memoQ credentials by contacting your translation provider.
 You can mention to them that if they use memoQ Server 8.3 or newer, they can integrate WordPress and memoQ to provide seamless translation workflows.

 Sending content for translation